HEART RATE AND OVERTRAINING

 Summary:

 Overtraining generally leads to lower HRV and, in some cases, higher resting heart rate—both signs of a nervous system dominated by stress rather than recovery.
 Monitoring morning HR and sleep HRV can help catch overtraining early and prevent it from worsening.
-These physiological signals should be monitored alongside subjective symptoms like fatigue or mood changes for best results.
+These physiological signals should be observed in conjunction with subjective symptoms, such as fatigue or mood changes, for optimal results.

 Further Reading: